casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

     `DeployAccepted` events are emitted on the `/events/deploys` endpoint.
 When a deploy is received by the node, if it passes the first set of validity checks, once it is stored locally the `DeployAccepted` event is emitted.

 - `/events/sigs`

-    The FinalitySignature is emitted on `/events/sigs` endpoint, whenever a new finality signature is received.
+    `FinalitySignature` events are emitted on the `/events/sigs` endpoint, whenever a new finality signature is received.

 - `/events/main`

     All other events are emitted on the `/events/main` endpoint as follows: